purkkafi/jarpa/README.md

 Other types of `JarpaArg` can be used if a parse method is provided.

     MyClass myClass = jargs.get(object("--myclass", MyClass::parse));

-After the program arguments have been handled, one should call `JarpaArgs.finish()` to make sure that an exception is thrown if unknown, non-retrieved arguments are found.

-    jargs.finish();

 ## Licence